EonEmmanuel/Educa/README.md

 Navigation Menu: Links to key sections like "Home," "About Us," "Resources," "Explore," and "Sign Up."<br>
 Prominent "Sign Up" Button: Encourages users to create an account.<br>
-Team Members: Highlights the individuals behind the platform and their expertise.<br>
+Team Members: Highlights the individuals behind the platform and their social media accounts.<br>
 Search Bar: Allows users to search for specific courses or topics.<br>
-Social Media Integration: Includes buttons for sharing the platform on popular social media networks.<br>
 Copyright Information: Displays copyright information and the year..

 ## Contributing